BradKentAllen/voyager2/v2_DOCS/voyager_setup.md

-# Test RPI_voyager is working

-XXXX - design a simple test program (e.g. alarm_clock style)

 # Set up auto start on boot up

 RPi_voyager is primarily intended for machines running autonomously and, as such, need to start their programs on boot.
 To accomplish that, we will use the systemd package included with Raspbery Pi OS.
 Using systemd, we can set up a 'service' that will start on boot.
 The steps are:

-1. Add a startUpProgram.py that calls the program you wish to start.
-This is not required but allows you to easily change what program you want to start without using the systemctl.  (note: if you choose to start a program other than RPi_app.py, you will need to modify startUpProgram.py and add some code to your program.
-See XXXXADD LINK Services and systemctl for more details)
-2. Create a service (script) that systemctl uses at boot to call the startUpProgram.
+1. Create a service (script) that systemctl uses at boot to call your program.
-3. enable the system to run at boot
+2. Use systemctl to enable the system to run at boot

 Once you have done this, there are some things to keep in mind: